Skip to Main Content

 Residents will sign a Temporary Occupancy Agreement for the temporary units and the original lease will remain in effect during the temporary relocation period.

 You will not be required to pay the utility bills in your temporary unit during the renovations.
 However, you will need to maintain utility service and continue to pay the utility bills in your original unit during the renovation period.
-HOC will also reimburse you for any fees for relocating your telephone, cable and internet service to the temporary unit and your return to your original unit.
-You can submit a copy of your entire bill showing the relocation charges to your Community Manager for reimbursement.
+The Metropolitan Property Management team will also reimburse you for any fees for relocating your telephone, cable and internet service to the temporary unit and your return to your original unit.
+You can submit a copy of your entire bill showing the relocation charges to your General Manager for reimbursement.

 Staff will be available as needed to assist with coordinating the transfer of telephone, cable and internet service.